SmartTokenLabs/token-negotiator/README.md

 # `token-negotiator`

-Token Negotiator provides the gateway for web applications to connect with user tokens.

-Enabling developers to create bespoke tokenised web experiences from on and off chain sources.
+Token Negotiator provides the gateway for web applications to connect with user tokens, enabling developers to create bespoke tokenised web experiences from both on and off chain sources.

 ## Usage